MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-the-perfect-modding-language.md

 # Priority list

-- Makes it hard for bugs to silently creep in across game updates
+- Resilient, by making it hard for bugs to silently creep in across game updates
-- Simple
+- Simple, by trimming most features from C
-- Security by having the game developer decide which functions should be exposed
+- Secure, by having the game developer explicitly expose functions
-- Hot reloadable
+- Hot reloadable, by having every mod be a DLL that isn't able to store state
-- Imperative syntax with pure functions
+- Readable, using an imperative syntax based on C while only allowing pure functions
-- Easy to integrate into any existing game
+- Easy to integrate, since everything is inside of a single .c and .h file

 # Example program